cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

         }
     ```
+1. To read multiple documents based on our requriements. we can modify the below code by changing the conditions.

+    ```csharp
+     var parameterizedQuery = new QueryDefinition(
+        query: "SELECT f.id, f.description, f.manufacturerName, f.servings FROM foods f WHERE f.manufacturerName != null"
+        );
+    ```

 1. the following lines of code to page through the results of this query using a while loop.

     ```csharp